MaxDaten/big-h-jam-session/README.md

 BIG H JAM SESSION
 =================

-*Big H Jam Session* is a project for jam-session during boring lecture.
+*Big H Jam Session* is a project for a jam-session during boring lecture.

 Project Info
 ------------